rstudio/renv/README.md

 ## Overview

 Create and bind projects to R virtual environments.
-With `renv`, you can bind particular R projects to different R libraries.
-This enables a variety of
+With `renv`, you can bind particular R projects to different virtual environments, each containing its own set of R libraries.
+This enables a variety of workflows:
-workflows:

-1. Projects under active development can use a 'development' set of R packages, while projects used more widely in production will use a 'production' set of R packages.
+1. Projects under active development can use a 'development' set of R packages, while projects used more widely in production can use a 'production' set of R packages.
 This way, changes made in the 'development' library won't affect other projects.